 23. I’ve read the manual and have an ID/Logon, but I am having trouble using the system.
 What should I do?

 If after reviewing the manual and completing the account information form you still have trouble logging in/signing up, please contact the system administrator at firstname.lastname@example.org.

-If you feel uncomfortable completing lab research or are unable to do so for whatever reason, you are eligible to complete an alternate assignment.
+If you feel uncomfortable completing lab research or are unable to do so for whatever reason, you are always eligible to complete the research paper.
 This assignment will involve thoroughly reading an academic research article and providing a thoughtful write up about that article.
 Details on this assignment have been provided in your syllabus.
-If you are interested in this assignment, please contact the system administrator (email@example.com.), indicating your name, email, class, and professor.
+If you are interested in this assignment, please contact the system administrator (email@example.com), indicating your name, email, class and professor.
 You will receive up to 4 credits towards the research requirement for completing this assignment for the class, depending on the quality of your submission.
 If you wish to earn credit for multiple classes, you will need to complete multiple, separate assignments, using different articles.
-Please inform the system administrator if you intend to complete this assignment no later than 11/15/15.
-The assignment itself will be due on the last day of classes, 12/7/15, 9 AM.
-No exceptions.
-No late submissions.
-To be clear, you do not need to complete both the alternate assignment and the lab sessions.
-You need only choose one of these options in each class.

 If you have another question or concern, please email the administrator at firstname.lastname@example.org.
 Please note that if your issue is regarding MAR3023, you should contact the professor directly.
 Research participation in MAR3023 is separate from this system.